 Slowly but surely, I’m working my way through games that I’ve missed in the last couple years.
 The backlog problem is a very real thing.
 One of those titles is Rise of the Tomb Raider, the sequel to the 2013 … Continue reading Early Impressions: Rise of the Tomb Raider

 If you’ll allow us to brag for a moment, we just passed 1,000,000 hits a couple days ago!
 A million is a lot of people.
 A cool millskie. drevilwithpinkieinmouth.jpg.
 We haven’t really touched on our progress in a while — … Continue reading One Million Hits: How the Hell Did We Get Here

 We’re back in full swing now that 2018 is over — the break is done and the fun has just begun.
 Or something.
 But we’ll have a Dave episode of the podcast tomorrow, and Thursday is the annual Best Of … Continue reading Making Sense of 2017’s Best Video Games

 A holiday tradition around these parts is to take a week off for Christmas.
-This year is no exception — there won’t be a new episode of the show this week, and videos will go on hiatus from today through … Continue reading Merry Christmas from At the Buzzer!
+This year is no exception — we’ll be off through next week, which means when videos and podcast episodes and posts resume, it’ll be 2018.
+Looking … Continue reading Merry Christmas from Objection Network!